The benefit of having chicken roosts is that you can let your chickens sleep comfortably, just like us who sleep on the bed.

 Other than that, it is how the chicken protect themselves from the clutches of predators when the night comes.

 If you are raising chickens, here are the chicken roost ideas to inspire you.
-But before you start, you have to understand some things about the chicken roost.

 - Tree Branch Chicken Roost

 - Wood And The Mesh Wire Chicken Roost

 - Multifunction Chicken Roost Ideas – chicken perch

 - Log Swing Chicken Roost Ideas

 - Chicken Roost Bridge